Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Rutgers Stats and Trends

-- Rutgers is 2-0 against the spread and 3-0 overall when the team notches more than 11.3 points.
+- When Rutgers puts up more than 11.3 points, it is 2-0 against the spread and 3-0 overall.

-- Rutgers is 1-0 against the spread and 2-0 overall when the team picks up more than 289.0 yards.
+- When Rutgers picks up more than 289.0 yards, the team is 1-0 against the spread and 2-0 overall.

-- This year the Scarlet Knights have zero turnovers, two fewer than the Wolverines have takeaways (2).
+- The Scarlet Knights have zero giveaways this season, while the Wolverines have two takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.